AriaSalvatrice/AriaModules/README.md

 ### Faceplates

- [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/), with the exception of my signature logo, which is copyrighted.
+ [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/), with the exception of my signature logo, which is copyrighted, and generally not part of my faceplates.
 You may freely distribute your faceplate edits to the VCV community.

 ### Components (knobs, jacks, etc)